uran1980/yii2-advanced-template/README.md

 If you had Composer already installed before, make sure you use an up to date version.
 You can update Composer by running `composer self-update`.

-With Composer installed, you can install Yii by running the following commands under a Web-accessible folder:
+With Composer installed, you install composer-asset-plugin by running the following commands under a Web-accessible folder:

     composer global require "fxp/composer-asset-plugin:1.0.0"
-    composer create-project --prefer-dist yiisoft/yii2-app-basic basic

 The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
 You only need to run this command